-Because this is a substantial package, it is important to allow at least seven to eight weeks for development and review by the FA, FEC, and preceptor as well as any required revisions.
+Because this is a substantial package, it is important to allow sufficient time for development and any required revisions.
 As each placement is crafted uniquely for each student, each student's contracts will differ from those of their peers; therefore, it is not recommended that students try to model their package after another student's contract.
 As indicated in the timeline, students will work with their preceptor, the FE coordinator, and faculty adviser in the development of the Application & Learning Contract.
 Please be respectful of others' time to fulfill professionally their responsibility.
-As a rule of thumb, allow a minimum of two weeks for review by each party.

 The Application & Learning Contract must be signed by the student, preceptor, and faculty adviser prior to submission.
 The signed document must be given to the FEC, preceptor, and faculty adviser.
 All of this can be done electronically unless a party prefers otherwise.
-You should seek signatures as part of the process of meeting with your advisers and preceptors.
-Last-minute requests for signatures without review will not be tolerated and will negatively impact the course grade.